 The Title IX Investigator shall assume responsibility for preliminary investigation of the alleged misconduct.
-The matter shall be discussed thoroughly with the respondent and the complainant and a thorough effort made to collect all relevant information in the compilation of the facts of the case.
-The Title IX Administrator shall determine the time and place for the hearing and shall inform the decision maker.
+The matter shall be discussed thoroughly with the accused and the accuser and a thorough effort made to collect all relevant information in the compilation of the facts of the case.
+The Title IX Coordinator shall determine the time and place for the hearing and shall inform the hearing officer.

-The respondent and the complainant are entitled to the same opportunities and shall be informed in writing by the Title IX Administrator of the following:
+The accused and the accuser are entitled to the same opportunities and shall be informed in writing by the Title IX Coordinator of the following:

-- The date, time and place of hearing - The specific charges to be considered. - The person's opportunities to have an advisor appear with him or her. - The students' opportunity to confront or question witnesses through their advisor. - The respondent student and all parties involved are warned that threats made toward a witness or any person involved in the case are in violation of civil law and will be taken seriously.
+- The date, time and place of hearing - The specific charges to be considered. - The person's opportunities to have an advisor appear with him or her. - The students' opportunity to confront or question witnesses. - The accused student and all parties involved are warned that threats made toward a witness or any person involved in the case are in violation of civil law and will be taken seriously.
 Law enforcement authorities will be called immediately. - The student's right of appeal

-The respondent and the complainant and the decision maker shall have the right to call witnesses and to question witnesses brought by another party.
+The accused and the accuser and the hearing officer shall have the right to call witnesses and to question witnesses brought by another party.
 For an incident of alleged misconduct involving more than one student, the committee reserves the right to consider the cases jointly or separately, subject to the request of the student for a private hearing.

-Only the decision maker has the right to be present during deliberations and decision making.
-The decision and the institutional procedures to appeal the result of the proceeding of the committee shall be provided to the respondent and the complainant simultaneously by the officer in writing within 21 working days of the hearing.
+Only the hearing officer has the right to be present during deliberations and decision making.
+The decision and the institutional procedures to appeal the result of the proceeding of the committee shall be reported to the accused and the accuser simultaneously by the officer in writing within three working days of the rendering of the decision by the officer.
 The University will use the preponderance of evidence standard.
 That is, if 51% of the evidence points to a conclusion, that is enough to convict in the disciplinary proceedings.

-Disciplinary decisions made by the decision maker, in conjunction with Student Development conduct disciplinary personnel, will be simultaneously given to the respondent and the complainant and may be appealed by either the respondent or the complainant, provided that the appeal has been filed, in writing, in the Office of the Title IX Administrator within five business days of receiving written notification of the decision of the decision maker.
-The result of an appeal will be given in written notification to the respondent and the complainant.
+Disciplinary decisions made by the hearing officer will be simultaneously given to the accused and the accuser and may be appealed by either the accused or the accuser provided that the appeal has been filed, in writing, in the Office of the Title IX Coordinator within five business days of receiving written notification of the decision of the Adjudication Committee.
+The result of an appeal will be given in written notification to the accuser and the accused.
 The results of the appeal are final.